 November 2008.
 The mosque was built in the late seventeen hundreds for the Prince Elector of the Palatinate.
 Not that it was ever intended for prayer!
 Rather, it was simply a case of Turkish architecture being fashionable at the time.
 Prince Carl Theodor also thought its construction would paint him as a cosmopolitan and tolerant ruler.

 November 2008.
 The mosque is probably more impressive on the inside, with its grand dome ceiling, oriental colors and shapely stone alcoves and columns.
 There are also inscriptions in both Arabic and German, although Muslim visitors have complained that the Arabic texts contain all kinds of language errors.

 November 2008.
 There’s much to see throughout the gardens, including a theatre, a bathhouse, a ruined Roman aqueduct, an aviary and this Temple Of Apollo, accessed via a moss-infested stone staircase.
 Between the sites, there are are crumbling statues, dramatic sculptures and grand fountains.
 Even in winter mode the place was utterly beguiling and I could only imagine how lush it would be in the summer.

 Like this?
-Then why not check out my other 5s from around Germany.
+Then why not check out my other travel reports from around Germany.